Lisa Levinson, Chair and Assistant Professor, Nursing Department, Winchester Campus

 - Completion of the Test for Essential Academic Skills (TEAS) with a minimum total score of 65 percent (score may be subject to change).
 Applicants may retake the exam one time only.

 - Non-Native English Speaking (NNES) applicants must submit official copies of Test of English as a Foreign Language (TOEFL) scores.
 Applicants should request official scores be sent to the Shenandoah University Undergraduate Admissions office; the SU code is 5613.
 More information about TOEFL can be found at www.ets.org/toefl.
 The date of taking the TOEFL should not be more than 24 months prior to the date of enrollment.
 The minimum score acceptable for admission to the School of Nursing is 83 or higher for the Internet-based TOEFL.
 NOTE: applicants with successful completion of a higher education degree in the U.S. may not be required to take the TOEFL.
 Please consult with the Office of Admissions.

-Students are strongly advised to limit employment to 10-12 hours per week during the academic year.
+- Students are strongly advised to limit employment to 10-12 hours per week after admission and during the academic year.